idris-lang/Idris2/README.md

 You may need to change `chez` to be the local name of your Chez Scheme.
 This is often one of `scheme`, `chezscheme` or `chezscheme9.5` (depending on the version).
-On a modern desktop machine, this process should take no more than 2 or 3 minutes.
+On a modern desktop machine, this process (including tests) should take less than 5 minutes.

 Idris 2 is mostly backwards compatible with Idris 1, with some minor exceptions.
 The most notable user visible differences, which might cause Idris